-Modern life is fast paced and often unforgiving.
-But you can make a choice to guard your hometown.
-Springfieldians, please take the time to watch out for each other.
+Springfieldians, you can make a choice to guard your hometown.
+Please take the time to watch out for each other.
 Be Kind.

 Drivers, keep our walkers safe:

-•Check your speed and pay attention when approaching a crosswalk or intersection, even if you don't immediately see a walker.
-Make sure you to leave enough distance between you and the car in front of you.
+- Check your speed and pay attention when approaching a crosswalk or intersection, even if you don't immediately see a walker.
+Make sure you leave enough distance between you and the car in front of you.
 That gives you enough sight distance and time to safely stop for pedestrians.

-• When you encounter an activated pedestrian beacon (a Rectangular Rapid Flashing Beacons, short RRFB) that is flashing, you are required to yield to any pedestrians in the crosswalk.
-Even if a walker fails to activate the beacon, you're still required to stop for the person in the crosswalk.
+- When you encounter an activated pedestrian beacon that is flashing, you are required to yield to any pedestrians in the crosswalk.
+Even if a walker fails to activate the beacon, you are still required to stop for the person in the crosswalk.
 These beacons help drivers recognize pedestrian activity from a far distance, allowing drivers to come to safe stop even in heavy traffic.